Alairion/captal-engine/README.md

 * Tephra: A low-level GPU API based on Vulkan.
 * Captal: The actual game engine, depends of the 4 other modules.

+Apyre, Swell and Tephra can be used independently from each others.

 ## Features

 * Captal foundation